Comparative analysis of phase-field and intrinsic cohesive zone models for fracture simulations in multiphase materials with interfaces: Investigation of the influence of the microstructure on the fracture properties: Results

 \subsubsection{Complex 2D Simulations}

-The simulated fracture paths in Figure \ref{meso_concrete} shows 2D models characterized by a stochastic distribution of inclusions.
-These inclusions account for 20\% of the total volume fraction, with each inclusion comprising a 0.5 mm thick interphase layer.
-It is evident that finite element simulations are able to successfully reproduce complete fracture paths in models with multiple inclusions.
-Figure \ref{concrete_graph} shows a comparative analysis of the reaction force-displacement curves obtained from each model.
+The simulated fracture paths in Figure~\ref{meso_concrete} show 2D models with a stochastic distribution of inclusions accounting for 20\% of the total volume, each with a 0.5 mm interface layer thickness.
+Finite element simulations successfully reproduce complete fracture paths in models with multiple inclusions.
+Figure~\ref{concrete_graph} provides a comparative analysis of the reaction force-displacement curves from each model.